remix-run/react-router/.changeset/start-view-transition.md

 The simplest approach to enabling a View Transition in your React Router app is via the new `<Link unstable_viewTransition>` prop.
 This will cause the navigation DOM update to be wrapped in `document.startViewTransition` which will enable transitions for the DOM update.
 Without any additional CSS styles, you'll get a basic cross-fade animation for your page.

-If you need to apply more fine-grained styles for your animations, you can leverage the `unstable_useViewTransitionState` hook which will tell you when a transition is ion progress and you can use that to apply classes or styles:
+If you need to apply more fine-grained styles for your animations, you can leverage the `unstable_useViewTransitionState` hook which will tell you when a transition is in progress and you can use that to apply classes or styles:

 ```jsx
 function ImageLink(to, src, alt) {